veechs/ScreenResolutionDropdownFix/README.md

 #### This is basically a better version of [Hide Script Error Frame At Login](https://github.com/veechs/HideScriptErrorFrameAtLogin/)
 You *do not* need both (but they won't conflict).

+#### The repository is archived, but the code should still be functional
+I just don't play WoW anymore.